dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 will hesitate and become uncertain.
 Your enemies will question themselves.
 All you have to do is be capable of walking in the light and magickally, your threats will be rendered moot.
 When you leverage the truth as your shield, you truly leverage your own innocence.
-If there is a single crack, your enemies will relish in your destruction.
+Thus, if there is a single crack, any enemies will relish in your destruction.
 You walk a fine line, but if you manage it, your threats will cancel out if they manifest at all.
 To do so is often to give up greatness and only the truly great can wield power with truth in the